Severe Thunderstorm Watch issued for KMAland

 View the full watch here.

-Thunderstorms likely.
-Rainfall will be locally heavy at times.
+Thunderstorms this evening will give way to steady rain overnight.
 A few storms may be severe.
 Low 66F.
-SE winds shifting to N at 10 to 15 mph.
-Chance of rain 100%.
-Rainfall may reach one inch..
+Winds NNW at 5 to 10 mph.
+Chance of rain 80%..

-Thunderstorms likely.
-Rainfall will be locally heavy at times.
+Thunderstorms this evening will give way to steady rain overnight.
 A few storms may be severe.
 Low 66F.
-SE winds shifting to N at 10 to 15 mph.
-Chance of rain 100%.
-Rainfall may reach one inch.
+Winds NNW at 5 to 10 mph.
+Chance of rain 80%.

 (KMAland) -- A severe thunderstorm watch has been issued for portions of KMAland.